 The main message is the struggle of growing up.
 Holden finds himself torn between childhood and adulthood and his desire to remain a part of the former.
 The protection of childhood innocence is also a main theme of the novel.
 The latter is seen through Holden’s dream, the title, and the conclusion of the novel in Central Park.

-Why is The Catcher in the Rye a banned book?
+Why is Catcher in the Rye so controversial?

-It has been banned due to the main character’s attitude, use of language, and themes.
+The book has been banned in some schools due to the main character’s attitude, use of language, and themes.
 He has been described as a poor role for the young students who are often assigned the novel.

 What mental illness does Holden have in The Catcher in the Rye?